ABOUT THE CAMPAIGN

 -

-The College has boldly rebalanced its curriculum to provide students and faculty more opportunity to delve deeply into important topics in a small-group environment, through classes known as Intensives that feature considerable independent work and incorporate innovative avenues of learning.
+The College has boldly rebalanced its curriculum to provide students and faculty more opportunities to delve deeply into important topics in a small-group environment.
+Classes known as Intensives emphasize independent work and incorporate innovative learning methods.
 Additional funds are vital to sustain this and other curricular innovations.
-We also envision a new Learning, Teaching & Research Center in Thompson Library to allow faculty to learn from each other and hone their teaching skills.

 -